MahmoodAbuAwwad/Video_Straming_ffmpeg/README.md

 # Video_Straming_ffmpeg

-* locate file in folder with Dockerfile
+* Place video with Docker file in one directory

 *Build the Image